Entanglement entropy for a particle coupled with its surrounding: Entanglement and linear entropy

+It is true that the linear entropy is the first order approximate of the von Neumann entropy.
+However, it has been used widely in many systems and also has been sufficiently proved as one of the tools to measure the entanglement \cite{16,25}.
+The advantage of the linear entropy is that there is no need to diagonalise the density matrix.
+Then the linear entropy is much simpler comparing with the von Neumann entropy.
+Taking $\beta\rightarrow \infty$ in Eq. \eqref{S4}, the system will go to the ground state.
+We now find that the linear entropy of our system is

-In Fig.~\ref{fig:2} shows the numerical results of how $\mathcal{S}_{\rm_{L}}$ changes with respect to $\omega$.
-It is clear the spatial entanglement increases when the confining potential $\omega$ decreases.
-This is because the spatial separation between $m$ and $M$ increases due to low confining potential and hence $\mathcal{S}_{\rm_{L}}$ increases \cite{4}.
-In Fig.~\ref{fig:3}, the confining potential $\omega$ is fixed while the interaction strength $\kappa$ is varied.
-It is found that the spatial entanglement increases with the strength of the interaction.
+Figure~3 shows the numerical results of how $\mathit{S}_{\rm_{L}}$ changes with respect to $\omega^\prime$ in the limit $M>>m$.
+It is clear that the spatial entanglement increases when the confining potential $\omega$ increases.
+This is because the spatial separation between $m$ and $M$ increases resulting from the high confining potential and hence $\mathit{S}_{\rm_{L}}$ increases \cite{15,16}.